akshitagupta15june/Face-X/Snapchat_Filters/Bunny_Nose/Readme.md

 Detecting facial landmarks is therefore a two step process:

-- Step #1: Localize the face in the image.
+- `Step 1`: Localize the face in the image.
-- Step #2: Detect the key facial structures on the face ROI.
+- `Step 2`: Detect the key facial structures on the face ROI.
-- Face detection (Step #1) can be achieved in a number of ways.
+- `Face detection` (Step #1) can be achieved in a number of ways.

 We could use OpenCV’s built-in Haar cascades.